Propylene glycol: Antifreeze

 The freezing point of water is depressed when mixed with propylene glycol.
 It is used as aircraft de-icing and anti-icing fluid.
 A 50% water-diluted and heated solution is used for removal of icing accretions from the fuselages of commercial aircraft on the ground (de-icing), and 100% undiluted cold solution is used only on wings and tail surfaces of an aircraft in order to prevent ice accretion from forming during a specific period of time before takeoff (anti-icing).
 Normally, such time-frame is limited to 15–90 minutes, depending on the severity of snowfall and outside air temperature.
 Water-propylene glycol mixtures dyed pink to indicate the mixture is relatively nontoxic are sold under the name of RV or marine antifreeze.
 Propylene glycol is frequently used as a substitute for ethylene glycol in low toxicity, environmentally friendly automotive antifreeze.
 It is also used to winterize the plumbing systems in vacant structures.
 The eutectic composition/temperature is 60:40 propylene glycol:water/−60 °C. The −50 °F/−45 °C commercial product is, however, water rich; a typical formulation is 40:60.

 Electronic cigarettes liquid

 Propylene glycol, vegetable glycerin, or a mixture of both, are the main ingredients in e-liquid used in electronic cigarettes.
 They are aerosolized to resemble smoke and serve as carriers for substances such as nicotine and flavorants.

+Theatrical smoke and fog

+Propylene glycol is widely used in theatrical smoke and fog effects for film, television, and live entertainment.
+So‑called fog machines or hazers aerosolize a mixture of propylene glycol and water to create the illusion of smoke.
+While many commercial fluids use propylene glycol, some use oil or triethylene glycol.
+Those that use propylene glycol do so in a process similar to electronic cigarettes, using a heating element to produce a dense aerosol.
+The fog produced by these machines has the aesthetic appearance of smoke, but without the combustion products associated with actual smoke.

+Studies have documented that glycol‑based fogs can generate very high concentrations of fine particulate matter (PM₂.₅) and release formaldehyde and other toxic carbonyl compounds during operation.